BitCurator/bitcurator-distro/README.md

 In addition to software produced by the BitCurator team, BitCurator packages and modifies open source software produced by other developers.
 Licenses and attributions are retained here where applicable.

-## Acknowledgements

-The py3fpdf code is a local fork of J. Rivera's Python 3 port of the fpdf library distributed under the LGPL.

-See http://wiki.bitcurator.net/ for up-to-date project information.

 ## Development Team and Support

 The BitCurator environment is a product of the BitCurator team housed at the School of Information and Library Science at the University of North Carolina at Chapel Hill.
 Funding between 2011 and 2014 was provided by the Andrew W. Mellon Foundation.

-Ongoing support for the BitCurator environment and related tools is provided by the BitCurator Consortium.
+Ongoing support for the BitCurator environment is managed by the BitCurator Consortium.
 Find out more at:

 http://www.bitcuratorconsortium.net/